From First Steps to Professional Practice

 - Keeping professional boundaries

-Step 1: Start with a Recognised Qualification
+Step 1: Enrolling for a Recognised Qualification

 Typical pathway:

-- Level 6 Certificate in Counselling and Psychotherapy (entry-level)
+- Level 6 Certificate in Counselling and Psychotherapy (entry level)

-Step 2: Personal Professional Development
+Step 2: Engaging in Personal Professional Development

 Unlike many careers, counselling requires personal growth as part of training.
 Personal and group therapy support students in developing the ability to recognise, articulate and reflect on their practice.
-This includes enhancing communication and relational skills, teamwork, and awareness of individual learning styles.
+This includes enhancing communication and relational skills, teamwork and awareness of individual learning styles.

 You’ll complete: